|Call Us||(888) 258-1770||M-F: 7am-8pm, Sat: 8am-5:30pm, Sun: 9am-5:30pm|

 Then depart for our nation's capital, Washington D.C. where you’ll enjoy two full days exploring the city’s many sights.
 Explore the countless treasures of the Smithsonian Institution, including the actual Apollo 11 Command Module and the Hope Diamond.
 Visit Mount Vernon, the beloved 18th century plantation home of the first U.S. president, George Washington.
 Savor the cuisine of Washington, D.C. followed by a spectacular evening taking in the nation’s capital by twilight.
 Tour the memorials on the National Mall, visit the White House Visitor Center and view the Tomb of the Unknowns at Arlington National Cemetery.

-• Daily breakfast and 6 dinners
+• 15 meals - Daily breakfast and 6 dinners

 • All on-tour transportation by deluxe motor coach